 Built in 1899, the temple at South Ervay and St. Louis Streets (left) was our congregation's second.
 In 1957, Temple Emanu-El relocated to its current location, (right.)

 Temple Emanu-El erected its first house of worship in 1876 on Commerce Street in the heart of downtown Dallas.
 As the membership grew and the city expanded first south and then north, Temple Emanu-El relocated to Ervay Street in 1899, to South Boulevard in 1917, and to Hillcrest Road in 1957.
-Rabbis who have led the congregation had included Rabbi William Greenburg, Rabbi David Lefkowitz, Rabbi Levi Olan, Rabbi Gerald J. Klein, and Rabbi Sheldon Zimmerman.
+Rabbis who have led the congregation had included Rabbi William Greenburg, Rabbi David Lefkowitz, Rabbi Levi Olan, and Rabbi Gerald J. Klein.
 Today the congregation of more than 2,500 families is currently led by Rabbi David E. Stern.

 Through the years its members have kept faith with the pioneers who stated their religious obligation so simply and forcefully when they formed the Hebrew Benevolent Association in 1872, “It is a duty we owe our merciful God, our children and ourselves.”

 More information about the history of Temple Emanu-El can be found in A Light in the Prairie, written by Temple's archivist Gerry Cristol.
 Click here to purchase.